lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 .. image:: images/schedule-compute-run.png

-After clicking on the button you will see a wizzard to configure the the parameters for the job.
+After clicking on the button you will see a wizard to configure the the parameters for the job.

 .. image:: images/schedule-compute-run-config.png